Wake Forest University School of Business

 Center for Market Readiness Employment edit

-The Center for Market Readiness Employment (MRE) staff works with students to assess career options, refine goals, and network with well-placed corporate contacts.
-Beyond the immediate job search, the staff works with students to develop interview and résumé skills.
+The Center for Market Readiness Employment (MRE) staff works with students to assess career options, refine goals, and network with well-placed corporate contacts, including alumni at more than 8,000 companies nationwide.
+Beyond the immediate job search, the staff works with students to develop interview and résumé skills so they can be competitive throughout their career.

 Student clubs and organizations edit